 How Does Design Your Wardrobe Work?

-Design Your Wardrobe is a 3-week program that will help you get unstuck and back on the path of making clothes that fit who you are.
+Design Your Wardrobe is a program that will help you get unstuck and back on the path of making clothes that fit who you are.

 This step-by-step method helps you to think holistically about your wardrobe.
 With daily videos, worksheets, creative exercises, a planner, and a private community to support you, you'll create your own personalized queue of projects for the next 3–6 months.